LibertyDSNP/frequency-schemas/README.md

 ```sh
 DEPLOY_SCHEMA_ACCOUNT_URI="//Bob" DEPLOY_SCHEMA_ENDPOINT_URL="ws://127.0.0.1:9944" npm run deploy profile-resources
 ```

-### To register a single schema

-e.g. To register the "profile-resources" schema

-    npm run deploy profile-resources

 **Note:** Requires a sudo key if deploying to a testnet.
 Mainnet will use the proposal system (`proposeToCreateSchema`).